foundersandcoders/express-workshop/README.md

 ### Library vs framework
 - A library is essentially a set of **functions that you can call**.
 The key idea behind libraries is code reuse: someone writes a bundle of code that is generally useful and can be shared across applications, so that other developers don't have to write it from scratch each time.
 Examples: jQuery, Underscore, Ramda, Lodash, Moment.
 Many of the npm modules can be thought of as libraries, e.g. the Request module.
 - A framework embodies some abstract design, with more behaviour built in.
-In order to use it you need to insert your behaviour into various places in the framework either by subclassing or by plugging in your own classes.
+In order to use it you need to insert your behaviour into various places in the framework.
 The **framework's code then calls your code** at these points.
 Examples: Angular, Express, Hapi, Koa.
 - The key difference between a library and a framework is that with the library, you are in control.
 With the framework, the control is inverted: the framework calls you ('the Hollywood principle'): "Don't call us, we'll call you".
 ![library vs framework](./images/library-framework.png)